ouktlab/asr-ja_evalkit/README.md

 Data set used for evaluation examples are as follows:
 - [SPREDS-D1](https://ast-astrec.nict.go.jp/release/SPREDS-D1/) (NICT ASTREC.
 License - CC BY 4.0)
-   - dialogue speech (human-human)
+   - discourse speech (human-human)
    - many fillers are included
    - segmented data are used
 - [SPREDS-D2](https://ast-astrec.nict.go.jp/release/SPREDS-D2/) (NICT ASTREC.
 License - CC BY 4.0)
-   - dialogue speech (human-human)
+   - discourse speech (human-human)
    - many fillers are included
    - segmented data are used
-   - long audio files (over 30 sec.) are separated in advance
+   - long audio files (over 30 sec.) are segmented in advance
 - [SPREDS-P1](https://ast-astrec.nict.go.jp/release/SPREDS-P1/) (NICT ASTREC.
 License - CC BY 4.0)
    - presentation speech
    - segmented data are used